 Properties are assessed as of December 31.
-The related property taxes are billed and become a lien on December 1 of the following year.
-These taxes are due on February 14 with the final collection date of February 28 before they are added to the county tax rolls.
+The related property taxes are billed and become a lien on July 1 of the following year.
+Taxes are considered delinquent on February 28 of the following year, at which time they are added to the county tax rolls.

-The City's 2016 tax is levied and collectible on December 1, 2016 and is recognized as revenue in the year ended June 30, 2017 when the proceeds of the levy are budgeted and available for the financing of operations.
+The City's 2016 tax is levied and collectible on July 1, 2016 and is recognized as revenue in the year ended June 30, 2017 when the proceeds of the levy are budgeted and available for the financing of operations.

 The 2016 taxable valuation of the City totaled \$651 million, on which ad valorem taxes levied consisted of 13.8158 mills for operating purposes, 0.0767 mills for public relations, 2.0251 mills for solid waste disposal, 1.5000 mills for road bond debt, and 4.1509 mills for the Grosse-Gratiot Drain.
 This resulted in \$8.75 million for operating, \$.05 million for public relations, \$1.30 million for solid waste disposal, \$0.93 million for road bond debt, and \$2.62 million for the Grosse-Gratiot Drain.
-These amounts are recognized in the respective General, special revenue, and debt service fund financial statements as tax revenue.
+These amounts are recognized in the respective General Fund, special revenue fund, and debt service fund financial statements as tax revenue.